rukayaafrin/Android_Application_Java/README.md

 A social media android application developed using Java.

 Capstone Project: Single Parent Community Application.
-This project has an Android component which is meant for users and a Web based component meant for admistrators.
+This project has an Android component which is meant for users and a Web based component meant for administrators.

 For Android App:
 1. Open and launch project on Android Studio